top of page

 The Scottish Highland Games are an annual spectacle based on strength and athleticism flavoured with abundant national pride.
 These games originated in Scotland centuries ago, most likely as a much more serious type of competition designed to find the best warriors, couriers, clan bodyguards and so on.Some of the heavy athletic events are believed to have their roots much farther back in history than the current organised highland games, having been used by ancient Celts as tests of strength and stamina as early as the third or fourth century.

-The main events of the Games in which CelticFest visitors could choose an athlete to cheer on across the weekend were Weight over the Bar, Putting the Stone, Hammer Throw and everyone’s favourite, the Caber Toss.
+The main events of the Highland Games that CelticFest visitors can choose an athlete to cheer on are Weight over the Bar, Putting the Stone, Hammer Throw, and everyone’s favourite, the Caber Toss.

 Weight over the bar CelticFest Highland Games 2